|

 • As per the specification, this generator could provide 14 hours of runtime at 25% load, however, we got 13.3 hours which is not bad.

-Noise Test: As per the specifications this unit is pretty quiet and emit only 61dB (A), well we don’t rely on the specifications we have a team for conducting tests, below are the results.
+Noise Test: As per the specifications this unit is pretty quiet and produced only 61dB, well we don’t rely on the specification we have a team for conducting tests, below are the results.

 champion power equipment 4500 dual fuel noise test